sveltie/Listku-App/README.md

+# App
+The Front-End service for Listku app built with React and axios.
+For the Back-End or the server for this app check out this repository https://github.com/Yukii2k/Listku-Server

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).